janelsj/SGUS-SDI/Module 2 - Front-end Frameworks_APIs/Lesson 13 Deployment/readme.md

 ### Part 6 - Deploy it

 - Run this command: `npm run deploy`
-- Go to browser and enter the URL you have set in “homepage”.
+- Go to browser and enter the URL you have set in "homepage".

 ## Lesson